All Episodes

 And in fact, that argument has been made by the people who are supporting the Obama administration's stimulus.

-In other words a lot of the new dealers who were chomping at the bit to uh uh uh criticize and uh regulate business were quietly replaced by people from the business world in order to get uh uh businesses to make their maximum contribution to the war and what the what that means to me is that when they stopped the new deal the the economy recovered on its own as the economies had recovered on their own well over a hundred and fifty years before the nineteen twenty nine stock market crash.
+In other words, a lot of the new dealers who were chopping at the bit to criticize and regulate business were quietly replaced by people from the business world in order to get businesses to make their maximum contribution to the war.

-Uh i if you look at the the data on it unemployment, it it seems very clear to me.
+If you look at the data on unemployment, it seems very clear to me.

-After the stock market crash, unemployment never reached double digits in any of the twelve months that followed that crash.
+After the stock market crash, unemployment never reached double digits in any of the 12 months that followed that crash.

-It peaked at nine percent two months after the stock market crash started drifting downward.
+It peaked at 9%, two months after the stock market crash, started drifting downward.

 That's when there was the first federal intervention.

-After that intervention unemployment then shut up to double digits within six months and it never came out of double digits in any month for the remainder of the entire decade.
+After that intervention, unemployment then shot up to double digits within six months, and it never came out of double digits in any month for the remainder of the entire decade.

-So it was really not the stock market crash that that that caused the massive unemployment.
+So it was really not the stock market crash that caused the massive unemployment.

 That's right.